ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 `minimumDepth`

 Sets the minimum projected heat-source depth.
-The tabulated model derives its lateral characteristic size, interpolation bounds, normalization, and D4sigma metrics directly from the profile file; the user does not supply lateral dimensions.
+The profile file determines the lateral characteristic size, interpolation bounds, normalization, and D4Sigma metrics.

+The profile integral and D4Sigma metrics use the exact raw moments of the bilinear interpolant, `Mpq = integral(x^p*y^q*I(x,y) dx dy)`.

 `transient`